4c3e/rrtp-spec/README.md

 ```

 # 3.1 Response Headers
-RIP response headers look like this (exactly the same as Gemini Headers):
+RRTP response headers look like this (exactly the same as Gemini Headers):

 `<STATUS><SPACE><META>`